Lower your DSO and improve your cash flow

 • Are you worried you’ll need to chase some late payments?

-• How can you determine the average waiting time to collect payments?
+• How can you determine the average waiting time for outstanding balances?

 • Is it possible to use that information to improve your invoicing processes?